AlbertCySe/AI-Agent-for-HR-AzureOpeanAI/README.md

 rm -rf .venv
 3. Recreate and Reinstall (Follow Setup Instructions):
 Now, go back to the "Setup Instructions" section above and start from Step 2 (Create a Virtual Environment).
 This will ensure a clean virtual environment is created and all dependencies are installed correctly within it.

-"If you face any issues, Final option 'GEMINI' - https://g.co/gemini/share/a92867bd1e8e"